 We will mention below some of the novelties of the money laundering law:

-- The classification of obligated subjects (in financial and non-financial), the delimitation of those persons, and the activities considered to be non-financial subjects, such as the real sector (casinos, factoring companies, real estate agents when they participate in buying and selling real estate, jewelry merchants, companies and legal professionals to include lawyers, notaries, accountants, car dealers, seller of firearms, vessels and airplanes, pawnshop and construction companies).
+- The classification of obligated subjects (in financial and non-financial sectors), the delimitation of those persons, and the activities considered to be non-financial subjects, such as casinos, factoring companies, real estate agents when they participate in buying and selling real estate, jewelry merchants, companies and legal professionals to include lawyers, notaries, accountants, car dealers, seller of firearms, vessels and aircrafts, pawnshop and construction companies).
 The law also created the supervisory body of such non-financial subjects, the Tax Administration (DGII).
-It should be noted that these subjects must apply due diligence and monitoring of their clients based on risks, in addition to designating a compliance officer within the company for these purposes.
+It should be noted that these subjects must comply in due diligence and monitoring of their clients based on risks, in addition to designating a compliance officer within the company for these purposes.

 - The law included the crime of financing terrorism due to the growing terrorist attacks and the proliferation of weapons of mass destruction.

 - The inclusion of the PEP (Politically Exposed Persons) as high risk, being those officials who perform or have performed public functions during the last 3 years.

 - It requires the disclosure of the final beneficiary of legal persons.